June 22, Reading 2 – Hosea 11:12-14:9

 Please fix within us a right spirit, a heart remade after Your own heart.

-Thank You that in Jesus we no longer fear death, it has no power over us.
+Thank You that in Jesus, You in the Person of the Son, we no longer fear death, it has no power over us.

 Thank You that in Jesus we see YOUR HELP for us.